(All fields required)

 A combination of general pediatrics teams and subspecialty services.
 PL2 residents serve as the direct supervisor of the inpatient team, coordinating rounds, educating PL1 residents and medical students.
 On these services Senior Residents work on the shift schedules and take day and overnight shifts.

-Senior residents rotate at one of our 2 community NICU’s – University Hospital or Good Samaritan Hospital and in the CCHMC NICU – a tertiary care referral NICU.
+Senior residents rotate at one of our 2 community NICU’s – University Hospital or Good Samaritan Hospital and in the Cincinnati Children's NICU – a tertiary care referral NICU.
 Residents in the community NICU’s work on the shift schedule model.
-In the CCHMC NICU PL2 residents care for neonates with more complex medical and surgical illnesses.
-In the CCHMC NICU residents take 28 hour overnight call on a q4-5 schedule.
+In the Cincinnati Children's NICU PL2, residents care for neonates with more complex medical and surgical illnesses.
+In the Cincinnati Children's NICU residents take 28 hour overnight call on a q4-5 schedule.
 A NICU fellow and Neonatologist serve as leadership of all NICU teams.

 In the PICU residents learn the care of critically ill pediatric patients, supervised by Pediatric Critical Care Fellows and Attendings.
 Residents care for critically ill patients with medical and surgical issues and have will be exposed to all of the modalities of critical care, including ECMO, trauma patients, and solid organ/bone marrow transplant patients.
 These patients expose our residents to a vast array of pathophysiology and provide amazing opportunities for learning and teaching.
 Residents are encouraged to maximize opportunities for conducting procedures and making independent decisions.
 The PICU rotation has its own set of didactics given monthly on topics such as mechanical ventilation, shock and inotropes, electrolyte abnormalities, renal failure, bioethical dilemmas, and more.
 Residents work in the PICU take 28 hour overnight calls on a q4 basis.